 A complete A/D conversion contains two parts, data sampling and data conversion.
-The data sampling which is defined as $t{ADS}$ takes 4 A/D clock cycles and the data conversion takes 12 A/D clock cycles.
-Therefore a total of 16 A/D clock cycles for an external input A/D conversion which is defined as $t{ADC}$ are necessary.
+If the conversion input signal is not the temperature sensor output, the data sampling which is defined as t{ADS} takes 4 A/D clock cycles and the data conversion takes 12 A/D clock cycles.
+Therefore a total of 16 A/D clock cycles for an external input A/D conversion which is defined as t{ADC} are necessary.
+However, an A/D conversion for an internal temperature sensor signal will take a total of 58 A/D clock cycles, which includes 46 A/D clock cycles for data sampling and 12 A/D clock cycles for data conversion.

-Maximum single A/D conversion rate=A/D clock period÷16
+Maximum single A/D conversion rate=A/D clock period÷16 (Internal Temperature sensor output signal is not used)